 3D Model Components

-This 3D model shows all major components associated with a typical Pelton hydroelectric Turbine, these include:
+This 3D model shows all major components associated with a typical Pelton hydroelectric turbine, these include:

-- Suction Port
+- Suction Inlet

 - Pelton Runner (Buckets and Wheel)